moz5691/recipe-search/README.md

   "heroku-postbuild": "NPM_CONFIG_PRODUCTION=false npm install --prefix client && npm run build --prefix client"
 ```

-In **index.js** , this tells Express server the location of client's build packages(HTML,CSS,JS). "app.get" is 2nd layer of protect in case for any fails from "app.use(...)".
+In **index.js** , this tells Express server the location of client's build packages(HTML,CSS,JS). "app.get" is the next layer of protection in case for any failures from "app.use(...)".

 ```javascript
 if (process.env.NODE_ENV === 'production') {